-Laboratory samples will be analyzed at Air Toxics Ltd. (ATL), Folsom California.
+Laboratory samples will be analyzed at ATL, Folsom, California.
 ATL will provide 6-liter summa canisters for 10 samples, including nine MP sampling locations and a duplicate.
-Following purging, the summa canister dedicated to the MP will be labeled and logged with appropriate quality control (QC) information.
+Following purging, the summa canister dedicated to the MP will be labeled and logged with appropriate QC information.
 The canisters will be checked to ensure that they are at a vacuum of greater than 25 inches of mercury.
-The summa canister inlet will then be connected directly to the MP outlet barb via tygon tubing and the outlet barb will be opened.
-The summa canister valve will then be opened slowly, and the soil vapor will be drawn into the canister, replacing the vacuum.
+The summa canister inlet will then be connected directly to the MP outlet barb via tygon tubing and the outlet barb will be drawn into the canister, replacing the vacuum.
 When the canister vacuum has returned to ambient pressure, the canister valve will be closed, the check valve on the MP will be closed, and the dedicated tygon tubing will be removed from the summa canister inlet.
-QC information, such as final pressure will be recorded on the sample label and the logbook and field forms and the summa canister will be capped.
+QC information, such as final pressure will be capped.
 Canisters will be shipped to ATL under chain of custody procedures via direct air courier.